wynss/kesko/README.md

 <img src="media/nora-1.png" alt="drawing" style="width:500px;"/>
 <br />

-Kesko is currently in its infancy and quite far from useful (but perhaps a bit fun to play around with).
+Kesko is pre-release and in its infancy, quite far from useful (but perhaps a bit fun to play around with).
 Currently it's more an exploration in Rust and what is currently possible within its open-source community.
 But, as time goes on the goal is to create a modern robotics simulator that fulfills

 * Easiest simulator to get started with machine learning and robotics
 * Best simulator for procedurally generate new environments for training
 * Free and open-source
 * Good looking!

+Going forward an initial python API is priority so the first machine learning models can be trained.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>